maxadamo/galera_proxysql/README.md

 ## Description

-This module sets up and bootstrap Galera cluster and optionally MaxScale Proxy.
+This module sets up and bootstrap Galera cluster and ProxySQL.
 The status of the cluster is checked at run time through the fact `galera_status` and puppet will attempt to re-join the node in case of disconnection.
 If puppet fails to recover a node you can use the script `galera_wizard.py` provided with this module.
-MaxScale Proxy will be set up on 2 nodes (no more, no less) with Keepalived.
+ProxySQL will be set up on 2 nodes (no more, no less) with Keepalived and 1 floating IP.

 - if you want only the Galera cluster you need _at least_ 3 servers and 3 ipv4 (and optionally 3 ipv6)
 - if you want the full stack you need _at least_ 5 servers and 6 IPv4 (and optionally 6 IPv6)